tppope/ppds22/README.md

 <hr>
 <h2>1.
 Exercise</h2>
 <h3 style="display: inline">Exercise page:</h3> <a href="https://uim.fei.stuba.sk/i-ppds/1-cvicenie-oboznamenie-sa-s-prostredim-🐍 ">https://uim.fei.stuba.sk/i-ppds/1-cvicenie-oboznamenie-sa-s-prostredim-🐍 </a>
-<p><strong>Problem: </strong>When we create an array of size 1000 and the two threads start to increment the value
+<p><strong>Problem: </strong>When we create an array of size 1000 and for faster enforceability the two threads start to increment the value
 pointed by the indicator everything looks good and every element of the array has value 1.
 If we change size of array on 1 000 000, problem occurs.
 Many elements in array have value 2 or 3 but also 0.
 Sometimes <u>list index out of range</u>
 error occurs.
 This was due to the switching threads occurred after incrementing the value pointed by the indicator and